Windows OS Hub

 check usb flash drive letter assigned

-In this example, the USB drive is assigned the letter F:.
+In this example, the USB drive has been assigned the letter F:.

-To install all the drivers (described INF files) from a flash drive in Windows, run the command:
+To recursively install all device drivers from a flash drive (based on INF files) into Windows, run the following command:

 pnputil /add-driver F:\*.inf /subdirs